Updated: May 2019

 For us, we were interested in Adventure Travel and wanted to find a way to incorporate that in our name.
 So before you begin thinking of travel blog names, I suggest making a list of five things you’re interested in blogging about and what you want to focus on.

 Is it budget travel?
 Luxury travel?
 Weekend Getaways?
-By deciding on a niche and a focus, you’re essentially coming up with a theme for your blog which will help you choose a name.
+By deciding on a niche and a focus, you’re essentially coming up with an overall theme for your blog which will help you choose a name.
+We go into how to find the perfect niche in our free training so make sure you also sign up for that!

 Avoid Putting Yourself in a Box